SpongePowered/SpongeDocs/source/downloads.rst

 ..
 Note::

-    **Changelogs** for SpongeForge, SpongeVanilla and SpongeAPI are now available on the respective Downloads pages, along with links for Javadocs and sources.
-For the more adventurous, they may also be compiled from their respective GitHub repositories.
+    **Changelogs, Javadocs, and sources** for SpongeForge, SpongeVanilla and SpongeAPI are now available on their respective downloads pages.
+The sources for these projects are also available at their corresponding GitHub repositories.

 SpongeForge